Tricky-NFTs/BaseCodeOG/README.md

 Requirements:
 If you're using the python code TNA.ico needs to be placed in the same directory as BaseCodeOG.py.
 A basic understanding of how RMRK2 NFTs are created for the right input.
-The program does NOT check whether the input is correct and only checks if there is input at all in required fields.
+The program does NOT check whether the input is correct and only checks if there is input at all in the required fields.

 Output:
 It can output the base as json and/or url-encoded .txt files as well as the list of part names added to the base.